sanyamittal/sanyamittal.github.io/content/posts/iot.md

 There are some of the IoT issues and concerns:
 ## Privacy &amp; Security ##

- One of the greatest threats to the IoT comes from the strain put on the global system of information exchange that the IoT relies upon
+- One of the greatest threats to the IoT comes from the strain put on the global system of information exchange that the IoT relies upon.
- Poorly secured IoT devices and services can serve as potential entry points for cyber-attack and expose user data to theft by leaving data streams inadequately protected.
+- Poorly secured IoT devices and services can serve as potential entry points for cyber-attack and expose user data to theft by leaving data streams inadequately protected.

 ## Interoperability &amp; Standards ##

- A fragmented environment of proprietary IoT technical implementations will inhibit value for users and industry.
+- A fragmented environment of proprietary IoT technical implementations will inhibit value for users and industry.
- The use of generic, open, and widely available standards as technical building blocks for IoT devices and services will support greater user benefits innovation and economic opportunity.
+- The use of generic, open, and widely available standards as technical building blocks for IoT devices and services will support greater user benefits innovation and economic opportunity.

 ## Legal, Regulatory &amp; Rights ##

- The use of IoT devices raises many new regulatory and legal questions as well as amplifies existing legal issues around the Internet.
+- The use of IoT devices raises many new regulatory and legal questions as well as amplifies existing legal issues around the Internet.

- The questions are wide in scope, and the rapid rate of change in IoT technology frequently outpaces the ability of the associated policy, legal, and regulatory structures to adapt.
+- The questions are wide in scope, and the rapid rate of change in IoT technology frequently outpaces the ability of the associated policy, legal, and regulatory structures to adapt.

 # Use Case Cold Storage #